 The Bible’s second book, Exodus, tells about Israel’s beginning as a people.
 Is this a made-up story or real history or something between?
 What can we say, or guess, from non-biblical sources about Israel’s beginning?
 How did people in a collapsing civilization around the end of the Bronze Age find a way to go on?
 This is Episode 10, Part 2 of the Rowingwith Michael Series: A journey through the Jewish/Christian Scriptures in Verse and Commentary.
 (See Part 1 here.)
+Introduction and Contents for this series HERE.

 One thing we know for sure.
 The people who became Israelites found new stories to tell, stories of liberation from a powerful oppressor, stories that have given life to liberation movements down to our present day.